cygni/cygni-competence-vectordbs/README.md

 - Extend [query.mjs](/query.mjs) so that it can return a more complete piece of text that could be used to send to a LLM chat as context.
     - For each of the top three items in the result, fetch the surrounding chunks and concatenate them to three larger pieces of text.
 Check out the client API for Chroma [here](https://docs.trychroma.com/reference/Collection)

+## A full RAG-example
+Tommy Wassgren has created a full RAG implementation about Digital Sustainability that indexes resources from the web.
+Check it out [here](https://github.com/cygni/carbonjovi)

 ## Prerequisites
 - Node >v21.4.0